Welcome to Spain! Find here restaurants, bars, transportation, or shops in Santander and Cantabria!

 If you’re in Santander and seeking to rent a car, you can locate several agencies around the train station.
 Another option is the airport, although it may not be as easily accessible.

-• Bus: ALSA operates an extensive network of connections within Cantabria.
+- Bus: ALSA operates an extensive network of connections within Cantabria.

 As per their website “The service links the entire coastal region from Unquera, San Vicente de la Barquera, and Torrelavega to the west, to Laredo and Castro Urdiales to the east, passing through Santander.
 Communication is provided in the interior regions connecting towns such as Sarón, Selaya, Ramales and Reinosa.
-ALSA also operates local services within the Santander area and frequent buses from the capital to coastal towns including Noja and Santoña.”.
+ALSA also operates local services within the Santander area and frequent buses from the capital to coastal towns including Noja and Santoña.”. - Train: FEVE-RENFE is a regional operator with one line connecting Santander to the picturesque town of Lierganes, with stops in Valle Real or the town of El Astillero.
+Additionally, FEVE-RENFE operates a second line to Cabezon de la Sal with stops in Torrelavega.
+It also provides connections to Bilbao and Oviedo, although it’s important to note that these connections are relatively slow.

 Currently, you have the opportunity to travel at no cost by acquiring a pass for three months.
 While the pass itself is free, a refundable deposit of 10 EUR is required.
-This deposit will be returned if the pass is utilized for a minimum of 16 trips within the designated four-month period.
+This deposit will be returned if the pass is utilized for a minimum of 16 trips within the designated four-month period. - Car: Cantabria boasts well-maintained roads that connect the entire region.
+All roads are toll-free.

 Additionally, there are various petrol stations, with Petroprix and EasyGas being the most economical, while Repsol stands out as the most prevalent, offering excellent services such as shops and food.